Frequently Asked Questions

 Is your bar licensed?

-We don't allow people to bring their picnic onboard public cruises.
+We don't allow picnics on public cruises.
 Common sense applies for special dietary requirements and baby food requirements, please contact us if you require clarification.

-For private charters we can discuss the option of own catering, we need to operate within the food regulations and that means we will have an extra crew to operate the BBQ for example.
+For private charters we support own catering, so long as we operate within the food regulations and that means we will have an extra crew to operate the BBQ for example.
 The licensed bar does not allow BYO.

 Can we go swimming?

-"Note that if you want to swim we need to know in advance as we will tow our tender boat for safety of the swimmers."
+"Note that if you want to swim we need to know 24hrs in advance as we need our tender boat for safety of the swimmers."

 Towels are available for hire at 1$ each.